 If you do not want to miss anything of this crazy party, you can check the detailed program on the website of the City Council.

-Unbaile of masks in Poble Espanyol
+A masked ball in Poble Espanyol

 The plans to celebrate Carnival in Barcelona do not stop appearing, and among them we find the proposal of Poble Espanyol, which for this Carnival brings its third edition of the Mascarada party.
 This is their particular updated version of the classic masked balls like the one in Venice.
-Details are yet to be confirmed but, as every year, it will be spectacular.
+Details are yet to be confirmed but, as every year, it will be spectacular.7

 Sitges Carnival: everything you need to know about the best Carnival in Catalonia.